ipfabric/docs/docs/releases/known_issues/cisco/Dropping_support_for_ACL_on_Cisco_Firepower.md

-# Dropping support for ACL on Cisco Firepower
+# Dropping Support For ACL On Cisco Firepower

 In IP Fabric v4.3 we are introducing support for Cisco Firepower Zone Firewall feature which extends (to L7) and improves capabilities of IP